Yefym707/Game/README.md

 and returning to the starting tile.
 Scenario **2** requires locating both car keys and fuel before escaping.
 Scenario **3** asks you to gather three radio parts then retreat to the start.
 Scenario **4** is a final stand: call for rescue and survive until it arrives.
+Only two seats are available on the rescue craft, so in competitive games the survivors with the highest zombie kill counts board first.

 In cooperative mode the group shares victory conditions – once the objective is met all surviving players must regroup on the starting tile to win together.